 When a client passes a Clock proxy to the addZone operation, the proxy denotes an actual Clock object in a server.
 The Clock lce object denoted by that proxy may be implemented in the same server process as the WorldTime interface, or in a different server process.
 Where the Clock object is physically implemented matters neither to the client nor to the server implementing the WorldTime interface; if either invokes an operation on a particular clock, such as getTime, an RPC call is sent to whatever server implements that particular clock.
 In other words, a proxy acts as a local "ambassador" for the remote object; invoking an operation on the proxy forwards the invocation to the actual object implementation.
-If the object implementation is in a different address space, this results in a remote procedure call; if the object implementation is collocated in the same address space, the lce run time may optimize the invocation.
+If the object implementation is collocated in the same address space, the lce run time uses an ordinary local function call from the proxy to the object implementation.